The Invisibility of Pain, Disconnection & Isolation

 • Break the stigma and keep talking to others rather than hiding and pushing how we are feeling away.
 This takes courage and compassion from those sharing and those listening

 • Creativity can be used to help explain pain to family, friends and healthcare professionals.
-It also helps the person living with pain understand things more and often be able to connect some more dots.
-Creativity and explaining pain includes metaphors, telling our stories, and drawing/art
+It can also help the person living with pain understand things more and often helps them to connect some more dots.
+Creativity and explaining pain includes metaphors, using stories, and drawing/art

-• Changing the myths in society about pain – there are many pain specialist clinicians & patient advocates (people who’ve learnt to live well with pain) working to do this
+• Changing the myths in society about pain – there are many pain specialist clinicians & patient advocates (people who’ve learnt to change/live well with pain) working to do this

 • Reading & sharing evidenced based literature on pain, check out the resources section on the Unity Physiotherapy & Wellbeing website for a list of some resources